-KWILP is licensed under the Act as a manager of registered schemes for a term expiring on 20 June 2021.
+KWILP is licensed under the Act as a manager of registered schemes.
 We are an authorised body under that licence.
 The conditions of the licence imposed by the Financial Markets Authority are published on www.fsp-register.companiesoffice.govt.nz/fsp.
 If you have queries about the licence, please contact us.